PramodM123/pramodm123/README.md

 ### Hi there 👋

-I'm a Software Engineer working on .NET core, ASP.NET, Python and JavaScript.
-I like to learn new things and improve my programming skills day by day.
+- 🔭 I’m currently working on .Net core projects
+- 🌱 I’m currently learning React
+- 👯 I’m looking to collaborate on Microservices projects
+- 💬 Ask me about anything
 <!--
-**PramodM123/pramodm123** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
-- 🌱 I’m currently learning ...
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
-- 📫 How to reach me: ...
+- 📫 How to reach me:
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...

+**PramodM123/pramodm123** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->